openrails/openrails/Source/Documentation/Manual/cabs.rst

 Due to the wide variety of railroad equipment across the world, Open Rails may not provide the units of measure needed for a cabview control.
-In this case, the tokens `ORTSUnitsScaleFactor` and `ORTSUnitsOffset` can be added to the control block in the .cvf file to create the units of measure required for the cab view.
+In this case, the tokens `ORTSUnitsExponent`, `ORTSUnitsScaleFactor`, and `ORTSUnitsOffset` can be added to the control block in the .cvf file to create the units of measure required for the cab view.

+- ORTSUnitsExponent ( x ): Raises the value shown by the cab view control to the power of x, which may be used to calibrate nonlinear gauges or complete nonlinear conversions.
+Fractional and negative values are allowed.
+For example, an accelerometer gauge with ORTSUnitsExponent ( 0.5 ) would change the accelerometer to be more sensitive to small accelerations, but less sensitive to large acceleration.
+(However, the values shown would not be in any meaningful units.)
-- ORTSUnitsScaleFactor ( x ): Multiplies the value shown by the cab view control by a factor of x, allowing for arbitrary conversion of units of measure.
+- ORTSUnitsScaleFactor ( y ): After accounting for any exponent, multiplies the value shown by the cab view control by a factor of y, allowing for arbitrary conversion of units of measure.
 For example, a cab view control displaying MILES_PER_HOUR with ORTSUnitsScaleFactor ( 1.467 ) would instead display a value equivalent to feet per second.
-- ORTSUnitsOffset ( x ): After applying the scale factor, adds x to the value shown by the cab view control.
-To subtract from the shown value, set x to a negative number.
+- ORTSUnitsOffset ( z ): After applying the scale factor, adds z to the value shown by the cab view control.
+To subtract from the shown value, set z to a negative number.
   For example, a cab view control with units of BAR and ORTSUnitsOffset ( 0.987 ) would show pressure as absolute pressure, rather than gauge pressure.